 - 1. The Chairman of the Audit Committee shall report on each meeting to the Board of Directors and the Secretary of the Audit Committee shall be the Company Secretary; - 2.
 The Secretary of the Audit Committee shall be entrusted with the circulation of the agenda and notice of meetings prior to each meeting and shall record all proceedings and minutes of Audit Committee meetings; - 3.
 The quorum for an Audit Committee meeting shall be at least two members and the majority of members present must be independent directors; - 4.
 Audit Committee meetings shall be held not less than four times a year and internal or external auditors may attend the meetings upon the invitation of the Audit Committee; - 5.
 At least twice a year, the Audit Committee shall meet with the external auditors without the presence of any executive directors and management of the Company to deliberate on the audit plans, summaries of findings and any other matters directly affecting the Company and the Group; and - 6.
-Four Audit Committee meetings were held during the financial year ended 31 December 2014.
+Four Audit Committee meetings were held during the financial year ended 31 December 2015.
 The attendance record of each member is as follows:-

-Dato' Mohamed bin Hamzah 4/4 Dato' Abd Rahim bin Abd Halim (resigned on 27 August 2014) 3/4 Mustapha bin Mohamed 4/4 Sharifuddin bin Shoib (appointed on 27 August 2014) 1/4
+Dato' Mohamed bin Hamzah 4/4

+Mustapha bin Mohamed 4/4

+Sharifuddin bin Shoib 3/4